linkerd/linkerd2/README.md

 2. Add `$HOME/.conduit/bin` to your `PATH`.

+3. Install Conduit into your Kubernetes cluster with:
-3. Run `conduit install | kubectl apply -f -` to install Conduit into your Kubernetes cluster.
+  `conduit install | kubectl apply -f -`.

 4. Verify that the installation succeeded with `conduit check`.